-Wallet services are no longer just a fintech feature, they’ve become a foundational layer across industries.
+Wallet services are no longer just a fintech feature — they've become a foundational layer across industries.
 From ride-hailing and e-commerce to travel and lifestyle platforms, businesses use wallets to streamline payments, store user balances, and deliver flexible financial experiences.
 Whether you're building a savings app, a lending platform, or a marketplace, integrating a wallet system allows you to manage customer funds securely and efficiently.

 Monnify makes it easy to implement wallet functionality using its Customer Reserved Account API (for deposits) and Disbursement API (for withdrawals).